Courtyard: what is it and how to use, what is the "malformed" error

 Personal decisions need to be made.
 A footprint from a 3rd party may have anything in the courtyard.
 Some official KiCad libraries, as this is being written, have malformed or guessed courtyards even when they appear to be correct.

 If you design or modify your own footprints you can draw a courtyard which is good enough for your purposes, even though there just aren’t any hard rules to follow.
 The best advice is probably found in the KiCad Library Conventions (used for the official libraries) in F5.3 Courtyard layer requirements - Library Conventions | KiCad EDA.
 If you want to optimize, you would need to know the limits of the assembly process and the interplay between that component and surrounding components.
-For example: imagine a very tall and a very short component standing side by side: the tall may be placed easily, but assembling the short may be problematic as a result of the tall placement, even when the courtyards are estimated to be enough in their own right.
+For example: imagine a very tall and a very short component standing side by side: the tall may be placed easily, but assembling the short may be problematic as a result of the placement of the tall one, even when the courtyards are estimated to be enough in their own right.

 Notice that although logically, in an ideal case with ideal courtyards, each component only requires the space around it formed by its own courtyard, overlapping courtyards are allowed.
 The DRC checks this overlap.
 However, although the courtyards of two components can be allowed to overlap, this overlap should exclude conditions where one component’s pads, or possibly outline (ideally drawn on the Fab layer), overlap another component’s courtyard.